intel-retail/automated-self-checkout/docs_src/pipelinerun.md

 ---
 ## Introduction to Pipeline run flow and expectation
-The pipeline run is meant to bring the service up and perform inferencing on the selected input media.
+The pipeline run starts the service and perform inferencing on the selected input media.
 The output of the pipeline run provides the inference results for each frame regarding the media source such as text, barcode, etc; as well as the FPS (frames per second).
 Pipeline run provides many options in media type, system process platform type, and additional optional parameters.
-These options give you the oppotunity to compare what system process platform is better for your need.
+These options give you the opportunity to compare what system process platform is better for your need.

 ### Run options

-1. Media type input choice:
+1. Media type input choice for pipeline run:
-    - pipeline run with camera simulator using rtsf
+    - camera simulator using rtsf
-    - pipeline run with realsense camera
+    - realsense camera
-    - pipeline run with USB camera
+    - USB camera
-    - pipeline run with a video file
+    - video file
 2. Process platform type input choice:
     - core
     - dgpu.0